 Tucked into a 17th-century building in the city center, this cozy bar has a speakeasy’s clandestine feel.
 There’s nothing traditional about the cocktails, though, which include a potato chip-and-chocolate martini and a “Hot Chicken” Old-Fashioned, made with a bourbon fat washed with schmaltz (rendered chicken fat).
 The occasional theme night — like tiki nights, with tropical drinks served in flaming skull mugs, and ice cream “socials,” where the boozy libations double as desserts — give the innovative bartenders a chance to show off.

 BTW: For a reliably great conversation, chat up Balderdash’s American owner, Geoffrey Canilao.

 Balderdash, 1151 k, Valkendorfsgade 11, 1151 Copenhagen, Denmark

 One of the few places in Copenhagen that serves food late, Barabba keeps its kitchen open until 2 a.m.
-And what a kitchen it is: turning out vibrant Italian dishes like a plump curl of nicely charred octopus with a hank of bright grilled broccoli and a house-made spaghetti with lobster and fennel that is so good the restaurant can’t take it off the menu.
-The wines, selected by owner and master sommelier Riccardo Marcon, are all natural and are just the ticket after hours when the better part of the city’s restaurant industry employees show up after work.
+And what a kitchen it is: turning out vibrant Italian dishes like a plump curl of nicely charred octopus with bright grilled broccoli and a house-made spaghetti with lobster and fennel that is so good the restaurant can’t take it off the menu.
+The wines, selected by owner and master sommelier Riccardo Marcon, are all natural and are just the ticket after-hours, when the better part of the city’s restaurant-industry employees show up after work.

 BTW: Don’t miss the black garlic ice cream for dessert — no matter how weird it sounds.